monyhar/monyhar/monyhar/tools/md_browser/README.md

 To run md_browser:

-1. cd to the top of your chromium checkout
+1. cd to the top of your monyhar checkout

 2. run `python tools/md_browser/md_browser.py`